2Gamerz has been experiencing this due to the creator having to balance college along with two comic strips at once.

 L's Empire is a strange example of this trope.
 Why?
 Because the authors weaponized it!
 Dark Star had become an author and, as a result, he could see the strip buffer.
 So the authors purposely posted the page showcasing his defeat late to keep him from planning accordingly.
 They were already suffering from this, which was lampshaded in both the first and third anniversary specials.

 The Meek's author got a new job and after 01/03/12 no new pages were released until 10/15/12.
-The comic continued to release regularly once a week until November, upon which the author suffered a colossal Creator Breakdown and not updated since.
+The comic continued to release regularly once a week until November 2012, upon which the author suffered a colossal Creator Breakdown and didn’t update the comic again until May 2015.
+After that it updated sporadically, until the author put it on hiatus again in October 2017 in order to finish another comic project.

 One of the major criticisms of MegaTokyo is its erratic update schedule.
 On a good month there might be two of twelve scheduled comics produced.
 This is particularly grating to critics who claim that the "simpler" artistic style - light pencil drawings - suggest a sacrifice in artistic quality for the sake of regularity... which means it fails on both accounts.
 Naturally, there's a lot of detail in those pencils, so it can be argued either way.

 Also worth noting is that Fred Gallagher, writer and artist of Megatokyo, decided to quit his job and make the comic itself his profession.
 (Way before Dresden Codak did it.)
 However, unlike Dresden Codak, the update schedule didn't remain the way it was after Fred started devoting all his attention to it... it got worse.

 Since the birth of Gallagher's son, updates have become even more infrequent and unpredictable, with the average by the end of 2008 hovering somewhere around one comic per week.
 The creator even changed the schedule to a two-per-week Tuesday/Friday schedule, and he can't even keep that up.